 Condition - Debt Service Fund: Proceeds from the issuance of bonds were not recorded in accordance with the criteria noted above.
-As a result, revenue in the debt service fund was understated by \$1,865,000.
+As a result, cash and other financing sources in the debt service fund were understated by \$8,125,000.

-Effect: Revenue, receivables and unavailable revenue in the fund financial statements were materially misstated.
+Effect: Cash, revenue, receivables and unavailable revenue in the fund financial statements were materially misstated.